 The ACCC has not taken action against a digital platform alleging breaches of the competition law provisions of the Act; however, it has disclosed that it is currently investigating:

-- Apple’s restriction of third-party access to NFC technology on its mobile devices and the terms it imposes for use of Apple Pay by third parties; and
+• Apple’s restriction of third-party access to NFC technology on its mobile devices and the terms it imposes for the use of Apple Pay by third parties; and

-- Google’s limitation of access of third-party demand-side platforms to YouTube ad inventory, its channelling of demand from its demand-side platforms to its own supply-side platforms, and its use of its publisher ad server to preference its supply-side platform.
+• Google’s limitation of access of third-party demand-side platforms to YouTube ad inventory, its channelling of demand from its demand-side platforms to its own supply-side platforms, and its use of its publisher ad server to preference for its supply-side platform.

 The ACCC has taken action against digital platforms under the ACL in circumstances where it has alleged that consumers have been misled about the data collection practices of digital platforms:

-- On 27 July 2020, the ACCC commenced action against Google alleging misleading or deceptive conduct around Google’s use of consumers’ personal data.
+• On 27 July 2020, the ACCC commenced action against Google alleging misleading or deceptive conduct around Google’s use of consumers’ personal data.
+In December 2022, the Federal Court dismissed the ACCC's case.

-- On 16 December 2020, the ACCC commenced proceedings against Facebook for misleading consumers about the use of their personal activity data in its Onavo VPN app.
+• On 16 December 2020, the ACCC commenced proceedings against two Meta subsidiaries for misleading consumers about the use of their personal activity data in its Onavo VPN app.
+In July 2023, the Federal Court declared the two subsidiaries engaged in conduct liable to mislead the public in promotions for the Onavo VPN app and ordered total penalties of $20 million.

 More recently, the ACCC has instituted proceedings against:

-- Uber, which admitted it breached the ACL by making false or misleading statements in cancellation warning messages and Uber taxi fare estimates.
-The parties agreed to make joint submissions with the ACCC to the Federal Court for penalties totalling A$26 million to be imposed; and
+• Uber, which admitted it breached the ACL by making false or misleading statements in cancellation warning messages and Uber taxi fare estimates.
+The Federal Court ordered Uber to pay a penalty of $21 million; and

-- Airbnb, alleging it misled consumers into believing prices for Australian accommodation were in Australian dollars when, in fact, for many consumers they were in US dollars.
+• Airbnb, alleging it misled consumers into believing prices for Australian accommodation were in Australian dollars when, in fact, for many consumers they were in US dollars.
+Although the case entered mediation on 20 March 2023, a hearing date has been set for 14 December 2023 (Commonwealth Courts Portal, VID311/2012).

-The ACCC also identified competition and consumer issues relating to digital platforms as one of its 2022 compliance and enforcement priorities.
+The ACCC also identified competition and consumer issues relating to manipulative or deceptive advertising and marketing practices in the digital economy as two 2023-24 compliance and enforcement priorities

 ACCC consideration of transactions in digital markets

 This framework governs all mergers, including transactions involving digital platforms.
-The vast majority of mergers are reviewed within the informal merger clearance framework.
+Most mergers are reviewed within the informal merger clearance framework.

-The ACCC’s last opposition of a merger of two online businesses was in relation to Carsales.com’s proposed acquisition of the Trading Post on 20 December 2012, in the context of online car classifieds.
+The ACCC’s most recent opposition to a merger of two online businesses was in relation to Carsales.com’s proposed acquisition of the Trading Post on 20 December 2012, in the context of online car classifieds.
+In 2020, the ACCC subsequently granted Gumtree merger authorisation for its acquisition of Cox Media (which operates online platforms CarsGuide and Autotrader) in the same online car classifieds market.

-In Google’s proposed acquisition of Fitbit, the ACCC did not reach a decision before the deal ultimately completed in January 2021.
-In June 2020, the ACCC raised a number of competition concerns in its statement of issues (SOI).
+In Google’s proposed acquisition of Fitbit, the ACCC did not reach a decision before the deal was ultimately completed in January 2021.
+In June 2020, the ACCC raised several competition concerns in its statement of issues (SOI).

 In the SOI, the ACCC defined data relevant markets by reference to the potential commercial use of the data being aggregated (as opposed to any actual competitive overlap in that commercial use).

 In response, Google offered court enforceable undertakings, which were ultimately rejected by the ACCC.
 Google proposed a number of behavioural remedies to address the ACCC’s concerns about data aggregation by restricting the ways in which Google would use Fitbit data.
-To date, the ACCC has not taken any enforcement action in relation to the parties closing the deal, but the ACCC indicated that it will continue a post-completion review.
+The ACCC has not taken any enforcement action in relation to the parties closing the deal.

-The ACCC is also currently investigating Meta’s acquisition of Giphy.
+The ACCC is also investigating Meta’s acquisition of Giphy.
 The ACCC proactively commenced this review after the transaction was completed in May 2020.
-To date, no enforcement action has been taken.
+Following Meta’s decision to accept the CMA’s demands to reverse the acquisition in October 2022, the ACCC commented that it may choose to take no further action (to date, no enforcement action has been taken).

 Private enforcement